Tritech's Gemini SeaTec Offers Enhanced Mammal Detection

 Gordon Hastie from SMRU Ltd, comments:

 “The development of the Tritech Gemini has allowed us to effectively measure the close range interactions between marine mammals and tidal turbines in a far more efficient way than was previously possible”.

-Visit our Gallery to view a short movie on the movement detection software.
+Visit our Videos to view a short movie on the movement detection software.

 Tritech are exhibiting at this year’s All-Energy, 23-24 May at the Aberdeen Exhibition and Conference Centre, Aberdeen, UK; visit us on Stand AB19 (Aberdeen City & Shire Pavilion).← Back to News